izgzhen/iris-coq/ProofMode.md

   the resulting goal.
 - `iPoseProof pm_trm as "H"` : put `pm_trm` into the context as a new hypothesis `H`.
-- `iAssert P with "spat" as "ipat"` : create a new goal with conclusion `P` and put `P` in the context of the original goal.
+- `iAssert P with "spat" as "ipat"` : generates a new subgoal `P` and adds the hypothesis `P` to the current goal.
 The specialization pattern `spat` specifies which hypotheses will be consumed by proving `P`.
 The introduction pattern `ipat` specifies how to eliminate `P`.
+  In case all branches of `ipat` start with a `#` (which causes `P` to be moved to the persistent context) or with an `%` (which causes `P` to be moved to the pure Coq context), then one can use all hypotheses for proving `P` as well as for proving the current goal.
-- `iAssert P with "spat" as %cpat` : assert `P` and eliminate it using the Coq introduction pattern `cpat`.
+- `iAssert P as %cpat` : assert `P` and eliminate it using the Coq introduction pattern `cpat`.
+All hypotheses can be used for proving `P` as well as for proving the current goal.

 Introduction of logical connectives
 -----------------------------------